 Arthur's Pass Kea Project

 This is a major initiative that Active Adventures is proud to be a part of.
 Kea are a protected bird, endemic to New Zealand, found in the alpine environments of our South Island.
-They're the world's only alpine parrot and studies have proven them to be one of the most intelligent birds.
+They're the world's only alpine parrot and studies have proven them to be one of the most intelligent birds (learn more about Kea here).
 Unfortunately, kea numbers are declining as they're facing ever-increasing threats from human-related activity, and predators.

 The Arthur's Pass area includes a national park, some local ski fields and a small alpine village nestled in the Southern Alps.
 The area is characterised by large scree slopes, steep gorges and wide braided rivers, which straddle the main divide, and are the ‘back bone’ of the South Island.
 Many visitors pass through this area when travelling from Christchurch on the east coast to the wild west coast.
 The area is a mecca for seeing kea, attracting thousands of New Zealand and international tourists each year specifically to see this clever bird.